areysid/Watch-Catalog-Project/README.md

 # The Hourglass Experience
+This is a project made by using HTML, CSS and JavaScript : https://areysid.github.io/Watch-Catalog-Project/

 ## Description
 The Hourglass Experience offers a captivating journey into the world of timepieces, serving as an immersive catalog for watch enthusiasts and novices alike.
 With meticulous attention to detail, our platform curates a diverse array of exquisite watches, each telling a unique story of craftsmanship and style.